couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 }
 ```

-To achieve the same results in Couchbase Lite, a developer would just make embedded documents.
+To achieve the same results in Couchbase Lite, a developer would just make embedded JSON object or use the Key Value pair approach with dictionaries.
+An example using serialization with an embedded JSON object is below:

 ```kotlin
 // Define serializable data classes